Research Themes

 Spatiotemporal effects of climate change on population dynamics

 An important factor that should be considered in modeling large-scale population dynamics is spatial information.
 My research has highlighted a need to improve methods for modeling and forecasting of heterogeneous spatiotemporal data.
 Devising optimized statistical procedures for these types of data will contribute to the explanation and projection of the impacts of anthropogenic processes and climate change on large populations.
 With information from these forecasting procedures, optimal strategies can be planned to intervene at critical junctions in population and community dynamics.
 I develop statistical methods for forecasting of spatial data and employ the latest climate models to predict population-level responses to climate change in keystone species.
-These techniques can also be expanded to determine and quantify the effects of climate change on commercially important marine and terrestrial species, agricultural crop output, and spread of infectious diseases.
+These techniques can also be expanded to quantify climate change effects on commercially important marine and terrestrial species, agricultural crop output, and the spread of infectious diseases.

-Loess smooths of CPUE and winter SST by management area over time for each of the four species.
+LOESS curves of CPUE and winter SST by management area over time for each of the four species.
 Solid line is CPUE; dashed line is the coefficient of variation of winter SST; shaded regions are confidence intervals for each smooth.

 Correia, H. E., Tveraa,T. , Stien, A., & Yoccoz, N. (2022).
 Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations.
 Oecologia.
 198:889–904.